Infineon/azure-optiga-trust-m/README.md

 1. Some common problems can be fixed by disabling the firewall.

 2. You can try with the followings, if your build fails:
-	- `$ git submodule update --init --recursive`
+	- `git submodule update --init --recursive`
 	- Check the compiler version and verify that it is the correct one for your ESP IDF version.
 	- Check if the IDF_PATH is set correctly
-	- Clean the project with `make clean` and if required, using `rm -rf build sdkconfig sdkconfig.old`
+	- Clean the project with “idf.py fullclean”
 3. Ensure that the device connection string received from Azure IoT Hub are correct.

 ## Contributing